 Exterior renovation in Truckee

 Truckee sits at roughly 5,800 feet in the high Sierra near Lake Tahoe, and its exteriors face one of the most demanding environments in California — extreme, sustained snow load, prolonged freeze-thaw cycling, intense altitude UV, and serious wildfire exposure across a forest-embedded landscape.
-A Truckee re-side is a mountain-engineering problem, and the communities here — Tahoe Donner, Glenshire, Old Town, Martis-area custom homes — all demand assemblies built to that standard.
+A Truckee re-side is a mountain-engineering problem, not a cosmetic one, and the communities here — Tahoe Donner, Glenshire, Old Town, and the Martis-area custom homes — all demand assemblies built to that standard.

 Considering an exterior project in Truckee?